 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 While we may not always use buttermilk in baking and cooking, but it is also worth mentioning that you should try buttermilk!
 I have always used substitute for buttermilk since a recipe doesn’t always need a carton of buttermilk.
 However, I have recently read that the real buttermilk imparts better flavor in the baked goods.
 So I decided to try it out myself.

-In this recipe, I’ve used the real buttermilk, and yes it is!
-I find that buttermilk lends a deeper flavor in the baked item, and seemed to make it moister, compared to when we use the substitute.
-So, if possible, do try buttermilk out!
+In this recipe, I’ve used the real buttermilk, and yes it is true!
+Using the actual buttermilk lends a deeper flavor in the baked item, and seemed to make it moister, compared to when we use the substitute.
+So, if possible, do try it out for yourself!

 >> MORE PETITE PASTRIES RECIPE: